|

 way through phone circuits and causing current flow,

 resulting in voice distortion or noise.
+Most telephone interference can be

 remedied by the simple installation of a telephone filter